maksymalist/CONNECT/README.md

-# Getting Started with Create React App
+# Getting Started With CONNECT!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## CONNECT Demo Video
 https://youtu.be/9A2tYQTLsKg